 BRITISH HONEY PRODUCERS Ltd.

 We have been using Buckfast queens, from various sources, since the early 80ís as they have an excellent temperament and out produce all other bees we have tried.
-We now produce over a thousand good quality queens every year and the feedback from customers is very encouraging.
+We now produce nearly two thousand good quality queens every year and the feedback from customers is very encouraging.

 We are using breeding material from Keld Brandstrup, Buckfast Denmark and get new breeder queens and drone mothers every season.
 This ensures we maintain the highest quality possible in the queens we produce.

 Our secluded mating site has proved very successful.
 We have a large number of drone rearing colonies on the site as well as at the three surrounding sites.
-This helps maintain the purity of mating.
+This ensures the purity of mating.

 Queens are sold on a first come, first served basis.
 Specific delivery